Clifford algebras, Spin groups and qubit trees: Abstract

 \section{Abstract}

-Representations of Spin groups and Clifford algebras derived from structure of qubit trees are introduced in this work.
-For ternary trees the construction is more general and reduction to binary trees is formally defined by deleting of superfluous branches.
-Usual Jordan-Wigner construction also may be formally obtained in such approach by bringing the process up to trivial qubit chain (``trunk'').
-The methods can be also used for effective simulations of some quantum circuits corresponding to the binary tree structure.
-Modeling of more general qubit trees and relation with mapping used in Bravyi-Kitaev transformation are also briefly outlined.
+Representations of Spin groups and Clifford algebras derived from the structure of qubit trees are introduced in this work.
+For ternary trees the construction is more general and reduction to binary trees is formally defined by deletion of superfluous branches.
+The usual Jordan--Wigner construction also may be formally obtained in this approach by bringing the process up to trivial qubit chain (trunk).
+The methods can also be used for effective simulation of some quantum circuits corresponding to the binary tree structure.
+The modeling of more general qubit trees, as well as the relationship with the mapping used in the Bravyi--Kitaev transformation, are also briefly discussed.